The s6-linux-init-maker program

 will read its read-only data from basedir.
 After running

-s6-linux-init-maker, the administrator should make sure to copy the
+s6-linux-init-maker, you should make sure to copy the

 created directory dir to basedir. basedir

 logger will run as the log_user user.
 Default is

 is set, s6-linux-init-maker will define an additional s6 service

 at the same time rc.init is executed.
 This early service

 should be a getty, or equivalent, to allow logins even if stage2 fails.